Science-based parenting: finding your way

 What is at the heart of all decisions you make for your baby?
 I think I know the answer: love.
 Love is the foundation.

-Building up from love, my book Baby Ecology describes 10 universal elements of a nurturing environment, in each of the major aspects of raising babies: sleep, feeding, and care and play.
+Building up from love, my award-winning book Baby Ecology describes 10 universal elements of a nurturing environment, in each of the major aspects of raising babies: sleep, feeding, and care and play.
 These elements are important, and possible, for all families to create, regardless of cultural backgrounds or parenting philosophies and the specific care practices they choose.
 They matter for all babies.
 They are the building blocks that we place on the foundation of love to create a nurturing environment, a strong base for baby to grow.

 We, parents and caregivers, have the extraordinary power to create and protect our baby’s environment, especially in the first year.
 Each baby’s development is a result of a dynamic interplay between nature and nurture.
 If we make thoughtful and intentional choices, we can nurture with nature as opposed to working against it.
 A wholesome, balanced environment gives babies the support and freedom to explore, connect, and express who they are and what they need.
 Such an environment has effects that can last a lifetime.
 It helps biological rhythms emerge and natural development unfold.
 It supports babies in growing at their own pace and developing their full potential, being the people they are meant to be.